songkane/cloud_doc/api-trunking.md

 }
 ```

-`continue` and `remainingItemCount` as new parameter returned by server LIST API, there are some highlights and limitations when use API chunking:
+`continue` and `remainingItemCount` as new parameter returned by LIST API, there are some highlights and limitations when use API chunking:
  1. `continue` token is much like SQL cursor, that the client could pass to receive the next set of results, If the server does not return a `continue` token, the server must return all remaining results.
 The server may return no `continue` token on the last call
  2. If the required data to perform a LIST is no longer available in the storage back-end (old versions of objects snapshot in etcd3 are removed after 5 minutes by default)  by`continue` token, the server must return a 410 `Expired` status response , which means clients must start from the beginning
  3. Client should range over the list with `continue` token from beginning on subsequent chunk reads to get the full list